jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d661814e0696bdec46938d7
+id: 5d66198de0696bdec46938d8
-title: Part 25
+title: Part 26
 challengeType: 0
-dashedName: part-25
+dashedName: part-26
 ---

 # --description--

-Move the `goTown` function to above the `goStore` function.
-Then, copy and paste the contents of the `goStore` function into the `goTown` function.
+Add double quote marks around the word "Store" in the line "You see a sign that says Store."
+Before each quotation mark add a `\` to signal that the following quote is not the end of the string, but should instead appear inside the string.
+This is called escaping.

 # --hints--